 In November 1997, NMCB FIVE deployed its main body to Puerto Rico and deployed detachments to Norfolk, Jacksonville, Guantanamo Bay, Andros and Vieques.
 A staff element was sent in support of US Support Group Haiti and was later followed by a DFT to Haiti.

-In September 2002, while on their European deployment, FIVE was once again called upon to provide construction support in the Southwest Asia region, this time in support of Operation Enduring Freedom.
+In September 2002, while on their deployment to U.S. European Command area of operations, FIVE was once again called upon to provide construction support in the Southwest Asia region, this time in support of Operation Enduring Freedom.
 Six C-5 Galaxy flights carried 125 Seabees and 354 short tons of TOA directly from Rota, Spain to Kuwait City International Airport making NMCB FIVE the first Seabee battalion in theater.
 The detachment’s tasking included the construction of a 46,000 square foot concrete refueling apron and 120,000 square foot ammunition supply point at Ahmed Al Jaber Air Base.
-At Ali Al Salem Air Base, a 25,000 square foot ammunition supply point was constructed, over 750,000 square feet of area was prepared to receive AM2 matting and Camp Moreell, an 800-man tent camp was erected.
+At Ali Al Salem Air Base, a 25,000 square foot ammunition supply point was constructed, over 750,000 square feet of area was prepared to receive AM2 matting and Camp Moreell, a 800-man tent camp was erected.

 On March 21, 2003, the members of NMCB-5’s Seabee Engineering Reconnaissance Team (SERT) crossed from Kuwait into Iraq with Task Force Tarawa.
 Their mission to perform bridge surveys took them through An Nasiriyah and Qal’at Sukkar, to the outskirts of Ad Diwaniyah, about 100 miles southeast of Baghdad.
 The journey was one of successful small unit leadership, quick decision making, Seabee ingenuity, hidden rooftop snipers, skirmishes with the Fedayeen Sadaam and harsh living conditions.

-U.S. Naval Mobile Construction Battalion FIVE has earned a reputation for excellence and professionalism during the 54 years of its existence.
-They have earned the Battle “E” or Best of Type award 11 times, the Peltier Award 3 times and the Golden Anchor for retention excellence 6 times.
-The proud tradition that is represented by its “Can Do” spirit is as much a part of “The Professionals” of FIVE today as it was with their predecessors.
+U.S. Naval Mobile Construction Battalion FIVE has earned a reputation for excellence and professionalism during the 63 years of its existence.
+They have earned the Battle "E" or Best of Type award 13 times, the Peltier Award 4 times, the Golden Anchor for retention excellence 6 times, and most recently received the Presidential Unit Citation.
+The proud tradition that is represented by its "Can Do" spirit is as much a part of "The Professionals" of FIVE today as it was with their predecessors.